SergeyTeplyakov/DissectingTheCode/posts/final_posts/2017-Pattern matching csharp.md

 # Dissecting the pattern matching in C# 7

-C# 7 finally got a long-awaited feature called "pattern matching".
+C# 7 finally introduced a long-awaited feature called "pattern matching".
 If you're familiar with functional languages like F# you may be slightly disappointed with this feature in its current state, but even today it can simplify your code in a variety of different scenarios.

 Every new feature is fraught with danger for a developer working on a performance critical application.
 New levels of abstractions are good but in order to use them effectively, you should know what is happening under the hood.
-Today we're going to explore the pattern matching and will look under the covers to understand how they're implemented.
+Today we're going to explore pattern matching and look under the covers to understand how it is implemented.

 The C# language introduced the notion of a pattern that can be used in `is`-expression and inside a `case` block of a `switch` statement.